pjoshi751/mosip-test/doc/sizing.md

 **Notes**
 1. The above figures are estimates, derived from performance testing on sandbox setup.
 1. High availability is taken into consideration with assumed replication factor of 2 per service pod/docker
-1. The above estimates **do not** include hardware/servers needed for
+1. The above estimates **do not** include compute servers needed for
+   1. Database
+   1. HDFS/CEPH
    1. Bio SDK:  compute requirements should be provided by the SDK vendor.
    1. HSM
    1. ABIS